-G12.1 Senate may permit a graduate, or a person who has appropriate qualifications or experience, or an undergraduate from another occasional students matriculation certificates
+G12.1 Senate may permit a graduate, or a person who has appropriate qualifications or experience, or an undergraduate from another university wishing to spend one or more semesters at this university, to register as an occasional student.
+Except with the permission of Senate, a student registered for a qualification may not simultaneously be registered as an occasional student matriculation certificates

+G12.2 Each occasional student who is not a graduate shall obtain a matriculation certificate or exemption from matriculation requirements before registration.

-- university wishing to spend one or more semesters at this university, to register as an occasional student. - G12.2 Each occasional student must register for at least one course in every semester in which he or she is registered. - G12.3 Each occasional student who is not a graduate shall obtain a matriculation certificate or exemption from matriculation requirements before registration.
+G12.3 Each occasional student who is not a graduate shall obtain a matriculation certificate or exemption from matriculation requirements before registration.